nickcharlton/talks/maintaining-open-source/presentation.md

 # Looking at project health

-^ Over those past two years, I’ve begun to get interested in and think a lot about what a healthy open source project looks like.
+^ Over those past three years, I’ve begun to get interested in and think a lot about what a healthy open source project looks like.

 ^ I think there’s two angles to this.
 One is from a user’s standpoint, and